nodejumper-org/cosmos-scripts/README.md

 # cosmos-scripts

-### This repository contains scripts for automatically deploying various crypto projects to servers
+### This repository contains scripts for automatical deployment of various crypto projects to servers

 - [Visit our Website](https://nodejumper.io/)
 - [Join our Telegram chat](https://t.me/nodejumper)